 Helical gears offer a refinement over spur gears.
 The teeth of a helical gear are not parallel to the axis of rotation but are set at a helix angle.
 Helical gears can be meshed in a parallel or crossed orientation.

-Because of the angled teeth of helical gear they reduce the noise and stress in the gears, most of the gears in your car are helical.
-The use of helical gears is indicated when the application involves high speeds, large power transmission, or where no noise is important.
+Because of the angled teeth of helical gear, they reduce the noise and stress in the gears, most of the gears in your car are helical.
+The use of helical gears is indicated when the application involves high speeds, large power transmissions, or where no noise is important.

 #3 Double Helical Gear